Prag8855/aab/content/guides/residence-permit.md

 ## If your visa or residence permit expires

+Your [[National Visa]] or residence permit expires after 6 to 48 months.
+You must renew it at the *[[Ausländerbehörde]]*.
+The process is almost the same as when you apply for a new residence permit.

-It takes [months](/guides/auslanderbehorde-wait-times) to get a residence permit. **You can stay in Germany** until the *Ausländerbehörde* processes your application, even if your visa or residence permit expires.[^43]
+It can take [a few months](/guides/auslanderbehorde-wait-times).
+While you wait, **you can usually stay in Germany**, even if your visa or residence permit expires.[^43]

 ### If you have a [[National Visa]] or a [residence permit](/glossary/Aufenthaltstitel)